I’ve answered some common questions for you here, but if you have a burning question that isn’t answered here then please do contact me.

 Are you qualified?

-I have a masters degree in Psychology and a diploma in Transactional Analysis Counselling.
+I have a masters degree (MSc) in Psychology, a diploma in Transactional Analysis Counselling, and a diploma in Bereavement Counselling.

 What will we talk about in therapy?